 The competition continued until March 1984, although no prize money was offered to skaters in the fifth and final edition of this incarnation of the Canadian Professional Championships held at Toronto's Varsity Arena.
 Men's medallists that year were Mitch Giffin, Jack Frizelle and John Knight.
 In the ladies event, Susan Smith became Canadian Professional Competition in what was her first competition since competing at the 1981 Eastern Divisionals in Ottawa.
 She bested Gia Guddat, future skating partner of Gary Beacom, and Suzanne Dionne for the title.
 Ice dance medallists were Karen Taylor and Robert Burk, Marie McNeil-Bowness and Hans Peter Ponikau and Lenore Kay and Danny Sorley.
 Although they didn't compete in the Toronto event, reigning World Champions Barbara Underhill and Paul Martini were added to the Jaca roster that year, where they won along with other well known Canadian skaters who did not qualify through the event like Brian Pockar, Candy Jones and Don Fraser and Daniel Beland.
 Even just reading about the confusing process of how skaters "got selected based on the results of the qualifying round" but other skaters were added or removed reminded me instantly of the equally confusing Challenge/Masters Cup problem at the U.S. Open that reached a head in 1997 when skaters who won the Challenge Cup like France's Axel Médéric were ultimately excluded from the Masters Cup round "due to their scores".
 Even open professional competitions appear to have had their own politics.

 In 1985 and 1986, the Jaca World Professional Championships were not held.
-As a result, this qualifying competition was essentially redundant and closed its doors.
+As a result, this qualifying competition was essentially redundant and ended unceremoniously.
 The Jaca event returned in full force in 1987 and Canadian skaters Daniel Beland, Shaun McGill, Julie Brault, Kelly Johnson, Jonathan Thomas, Micheline Sally and John Coyne all finished in the top three in their respective disciplines.
 Whether or not an open professional competition in Canada lasted long, it was a thing that indeed happened and I'd personally love to see happen again.
 I'm looking at you, Gary Beacom who killed it this year at Adult Nationals!